-Political Science studies power - who gets to do what to whom, and under what conditions.
-The exercise of public power ranges from benign policies such as speeding fines through to the indefinite detention of asylum seekers.
+Political Science studies power and authority - who gets to do what for whom, and under what conditions.

-Understanding such diverse actions requires a range of intellectual tools, including the history of ideas of power and freedom, case studies of institutions and crisis management, and political rhetoric.
+The exercise of public power ranges from benign policies such as speeding fines through to policies governing social welfare, immigration and asylum seekers.
+Understanding such diverse actions requires a range of intellectual tools, including the history of ideas about power and freedom, case studies of institutions and crisis management, and political rhetoric.